nepenth/knowledge-base/README.md

 ### Network Engineering <a name="network-engineering"></a>
-The Network Engineering category provides information on designing, implementing, and managing network systems, including protocols and technologies that enable communication between devices.
-This category currently covers NAT Protocol, with more topics to be added in the future.
+The Network Engineering category provides information on designing, building, and managing network systems, including protocols and technologies that enable communication between devices.
+This category currently includes resources on NAT (Network Address Translation) protocol, a technique used to facilitate internet connectivity for private networks.
 *Subcategories: Nat Protocol*
 *Items: 1*